 - Will it build GOODWILL and BETTER FRIENDSHIPS?

 - Will it be BENEFICIAL to all concerned?

 As we prepare to leave Shellharbour, Australia this week, my host family will take us to the airport.
 This time it is not just me saying good-bye, but my husband and children who are now connected to this community.
 This impressive, worldwide organization, has figured out how to exact global initiatives by fostering meaningful local relationships.
 It is a valuable leadership model in today’s tumultuous world.

-Thank you to Rotarians the world over who replace fear with fellowship, and cynicism with service by putting people before policy.
+Thank you to Rotarians the world over who replaces fear with fellowship, and cynicism with service by putting people before policy.
 It takes courage and commitment to do what you do.
-Thank you for the seeds you planted that have led me on this rather unconventional life of never ending travel, but more importantly a quest for understanding and community building.
+Thank you for the seeds you planted that have led me on this rather unconventional life of never-ending travel, but more importantly a quest for understanding and community building.
 And thank you for giving me the one test, The Four-Way Test, that I look forward to taking every day.

 Please forward this issue of Livology to a friend who could benefit from it, or use these easy social options:

-- Today’s Tweetable: Rotary is a valuable leadership model in today’s tumultuos world.
+Today’s Tweetable: Rotary is a valuable leadership model in today’s tumultuous world.